opensumi/docs/docs/develop/sample/use-contribution-point.en.md

 }
 ```

 ## Results Preview

 ![Hello World](https://img.alicdn.com/imgextra/i2/O1CN01l3ioLn1wWJr2kidlG_!!6000000006315-2-tps-2738-1810.png)

-In the next section, we'll learn how to further present our TodoList list information.
+In the next section, we will learn how to further present our TodoList list information.